 If a patient is not responding to ascites treatment, a shunt may be surgically placed inside the patient’s liver.
 A shunt is a tube that redirects blood flow to reduce the blood pressure in the liver and thereby reduce fluid retention in the abdomen.
 A shunt is a permanent procedure that remains in the liver once placed.

 A study published in Molecular Medicine Reports revealed that branched-chain amino acid supplements were successfully used to treat a patient who was suffering from severe ascites due to liver cirrhosis.
 Amino acids are often referred to as life’s building blocks because they help form protein, tissue, and chemicals the body needs to function properly.
 According to this study, amino acid supplements may also be used to treat ascites.
-When using amino acid supplements, it’s best to take a balanced mixture of all essential amino acids, not just the branched-chain amino acids, to make sure that the blood concentration of amino acids is optimal.
+When using amino acid supplements, it’s best to take a balanced mixture of all essential amino acids, not just the branched-chain amino acids, to make sure that the blood concentration of amino acids is optimal and to maximize the beneficial effects.

 When all other means of treatment have been exhausted, a patient will often be evaluated for a liver transplant.
 The American College of Gastroenterology states that patients who develop ascites already have a severe problem with their liver, such as liver failure.
 While the treatments listed above may help relieve ascites symptoms, the primary issue that needs to be treated is the deterioration of the liver.
 Often liver deterioration is so severe by the time ascites sets in that a patient will require liver transplantation to have a chance at full recovery.